 AUSD administers a District Annual Survey each year.
 Results include data in multiple areas including engagement, culture, safety, belonging and peer collaboration (connectedness), and relationships.
-Data serve to measure the District's progress on state Priority Six.
+Data serves to measure the District's progress on state Priority Six.
 Survey results administered to grades 3-12 reflect the following about school connectedness and safety in AUSD.

-Key Measures: Percent of positive responses by students (AUSD Synthesis Report, District Annual YouthTruth Survey)
+Key Measures: Percent of Positive Responses by Students (AUSD Synthesis Report, District Annual YouthTruth Survey)

 Key Measures of Climate Elementary Middle School High School

-Engagement 89% 57% 56%
+Engagement 83% 47% 54%

-Culture 32% 49% 38%
+Culture 25% 35% 29%

-Belonging & Peer Collaboration 59% 52% 41%
+Belonging & Peer Collaboration 41% 40% 38%

-Relationships 82% 52% 35%
+Relationships 79% 38% 34%

-Safety 64% 62% 54%
+Safety 71% 33% 39%

-Differences in student responses in the key measures of climate exist between grade levels, this has been an ongoing trend districtwide, statewide, and nationwide.
+Differences in student responses to the key measures of climate exist between grade levels, this has been an ongoing trend districtwide, statewide, and nationwide.
 Differences between the grade spans include the following:

-- 33% more elementary grade students expressed high levels of engagement when compared to high school students. - 32% more elementary students expressed high levels of engagement when compared to middle school students. - Smaller differences between the three grade spans exist in the key measure of school culture, with 32% of elementary students expressing positive responses to questions on this theme, 17% more middle school students expressing positive responses, and 6% more high school students expressing positive responses to questions contained in the culture theme. - 59% of elementary students surveyed responded positively to questions addressing belonging and peer collaboration, high school students had lower rates of positive responses (41%) as did middle school students (52%).
+- 29% more elementary-grade students expressed high levels of engagement when compared to high school students. - 36% more elementary students expressed high levels of engagement when compared to middle school students. - Smaller differences between the three grade spans exist in the key measure of school culture.
+Elementary school students expressed a 25% rate of positive responses to questions contained in the culture theme, while middle school students reported a 35% rate.

-- High levels of elementary students responded positively to questions contained in the relationships theme.
-High school and middle school students indicated lower levels of positive responses to relationship questions (Middle 52%, High 35%). - The majority of students at all three grade spans indicated mid-levels of feeling safe, 64% of elementary students, 62% of middle school students, and 54% of high school students.
+- In the survey, 41% of elementary school students responded positively to questions about belonging and peer collaboration.
+Middle school students had a similar rate at 40%, while high school students had a slightly lower positive response rate at 38%. - High levels of elementary students responded positively to questions contained in the theme of relationships.
+High school and middle school students indicated lower levels of positive responses to relationship questions (Middle 38%, High 34%). - Elementary and middle school students reported feeling safe at high levels, with 71% of elementary students indicating they feel secure.
+In contrast, only 33% of middle school students and 39% of high school students reported feeling safe, indicating lower levels of perceived safety among older students.

-AUSD results are on average or higher than those reported by similar California schools and national results.
-In the area of relationships and culture, AUSD students' positive responses declined slightly from the previous year but are still in the third quartile when compared to state and national results.
-Relationships and culture impact school climate as they address students' feelings of being cared about, feeling respected by staff, and indicate how students treat each other and staff.
+AUSD results are, on average, similar to those reported by similar California schools and national results.
+In the area of culture and safety, AUSD secondary students' positive responses declined slightly from the previous year and are in the second quartile when compared to state and national results.
+Culture and safety impact school climate as they address students' perception of respect and feelings of being safe at their schools.

-Decisions based on this data have been made to address areas of need by focusing on social-emotional learning, restorative practices, conflict resolution, and diversity, equity, and inclusion.
-Staff professional learning will focus on these areas in the coming years.
+Based on this data, decisions have been made to address areas of need by focusing on socialemotional learning, restorative practices, conflict resolution, and diversity, equity, and inclusion.
+Staff professional development will prioritize these areas in the coming years.
+Additionally, through the Community Schools initiative, we aim to foster a restorative and safe climate at each school.
+There is a strong emphasis on building support systems for students and staff to ensure the implementation of best practices in a restorative environment.

-In 2021-2022, AUSD saw small declines in student positive responses.
-The impact of COVID-19 mandates, campuses that were closed to the public, and the inability to hold community events due to state and county health orders were some of the contributing factors.
-AUSD publicly shared results of the District Annual Survey including those addressing State Priority 6.
-Results were used to drive the evaluation of prior initiatives and to support the development of the 2022-2023 LCAP.
+In 2023-2024, AUSD saw declines in student positive responses at the secondary level.
+The continued impact of COVID-19 mandates, high levels of chronic absenteeism, and increased violence in the community were some of the contributing factors.
+AUSD publicly shared the results of the District Annual Survey, including those addressing State Priority 6.
+Results were used to drive the evaluation of prior initiatives and to support the development of the 2024-2025 LCAP.